Easter Brownie Cookies

 - 1¼ cup flour

-- ¾ cup semi-sweet chocolate chips or discs
+- ¾ cup semi-sweet chocolate chips

 - Preheat oven to 350º.

-- Melt the chocolate and butter in a microwave safe bowl, starting with 60 seconds, stirring, then heating and stirring in 30 second increments until smooth.
+- Melt the chocolate and butter in a microwave-safe bowl, starting with 60 seconds, stirring, then heating and stirring in 30-second increments until smooth.

 - Add sugar; mix well.
 Add the eggs and mix until combined.
 Add the vanilla.